Zenlytic/zenlytic-docs/docs/4_data_modeling/91_dimension.md

 `zoe_description`: The description of the dimension as shown to Zoë.
 If not set, Zoë uses `description` instead.
 If set, this replaces `description` for Zoë only.
 End users will still see `description` in the UI.
 Use this to provide context to Zoë on how to use the field correctly.

+`group_label`: The label of the view the field is put into in the left hand sidebar menu.
+If not specified it defaults to the name of the view the field is present in.

 `primary_key`: A yes (or true) indicates that this field is the primary key of the table.
 The default is (or course) "no".

 `hidden`: A yes (or true) indicates that this field should be hidden in the user interface.
 If a field is hidden it can still be referenced in the data model, despite not appearing to end users as a selectable field.
 The default is "no" which shows the field in the UI.